AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance type families/ECS Bare Metal Instance types/Overview.md

 -   Provides dedicated hardware resources and physical isolation.
 -   Uses the Intel ® OptaneTM persistent memory and is tuned for Redis applications in an end-to-end manner to provide cost-effectiveness.
--   Supports a maximum of 1,920 GiB memory \(384 GiB DRAM memory + 1,536 GiB Intel® OptaneTM persistent memory\), offers a CPU-to-memory ratio of 1:20, and can meet the needs of memory-intensive applications.
+-   Supports a maximum of 1,920 GiB memory \(384 GiB DRAM + 1,536 GiB Intel® OptaneTM persistent memory\), offers a CPU-to-memory ratio of 1:20, and can meet the needs of memory-intensive applications.
 -   Uses 2.5 GHz Intel® Xeon® Platinum 8269CY \(Cascade Lake\) processors that deliver an all-core turbo frequency of 3.2 GHz for consistent computing performance.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
--   Supports VPCs only.
+-   Supports only VPCs.
 -   Provides high network performance with a packet forwarding rate of 6,000 Kpps.
 -   Suits the following scenarios:
     -   In-memory databases such as Redis